CtrlK

 Completeness

-Clearly answers both what (generate API contracts and OpenAPI specifications from code or design documents) and when (documenting API contracts, with explicit trigger phrases provided).
+Clearly answers both 'what' (generate API contracts and OpenAPI specifications from code or design documents) and 'when' (explicit 'Use when' clause and 'Trigger with phrases like' providing concrete trigger guidance).

 3 / 3